usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="throttle"></a>5.2.2.
 Rate Limiting (Throttling)

-When the authenticator output or activation secret does not have sufficient entropy, the verifier SHALL implement controls to protect against online guessing attacks.
+When required in the authenticator type descriptions under Section 5.1, the verifier SHALL implement controls to protect against online guessing attacks.
 Unless otherwise specified in the description of a given authenticator, the verifier SHALL effectively limit online attackers to no more than 100 consecutive failed attempts on a single account.

 Additional techniques MAY be used to prioritize authentication attempts that are likely to come from the subscriber over those that are more likely to come from an attacker: